Human Kind Of

-Human Kind Of is an American adult animated comedy series created by Diana McCorry that premiered on September 16, 2018, on Facebook Watch.
+Human Kind Of is an American adult animated comedy web series created by Diana McCorry that premiered on September 16, 2018, on Facebook Watch.
 It was Facebook Watch's first original animated series.

 Premise

 Human Kind Of begins when "Judy Reilly, a nerdy teenager, finds out her estranged father was an extraterrestrial" and realizes "surviving a half-alien adolescence seems pretty hopeless.
 But with the help of a dangerously upbeat mother and a comic book obsessed best friend, Judy is able to uncover her powers, stand up to bullies, and inevitably discover what makes her both alien and human along the way."